ludaac/acervo/README.md

 ### Licencia:

-Copyright 2013 Luis David Aguilar Carlos
+Copyright 2013 Luis Aguilar Carlos

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.